keshara/openvpn-for-ubuntu-1804/README.md

 # ./openvpn_install.sh
 ```

 Install procedue would ask the UDP port number for which the OpenVPN server should listen on.
-Make sure set it to the port that you prefer on...
+Make sure to set it to the port that you prefer on...